 HVLP models will produce approximately 0.7 bar (10 psi) air cap pressure at 1.6 bar (24 psi) gun inlet pressure with the trigger pulled.
-HVLP air cap #HV30 is designed for optimum Clearcoat applications.
+HVLP air cap #HV30 is designed for optimum basecoat and clear coat applications.
 An air cap test kit is available (see Accessories) which can be utilized to set the exact air cap pressure.

-High efficiency models use air cap #TE25.
+High efficiency models use air cap #TE10 or #TE20.
 These models are designed to provide optimum atomization of virtually all waterborne or solvent-based common coating materials at increased application rates while maintaining very high transfer efficiency.
 High efficiency models, when tested under recommended conditions with automotive refinishing materials, have been found to exceed 65% transfer efficiency.

-Refer to the website www.autorefinishdevilbiss.com for a complete listing of approved areas and requirements for regulatory compliance.
+High efficiency models comply with SCAQMD rules or certain other air quality authorities.
+Refer to the website www. autorefinishdevilbiss.com for a complete listing of approved areas and requirements for regulatory compliance.